New Zealand vs United Kingdom of Great Britain and Northern Ireland

 Which country has an easier skilled-migration route, New Zealand or United Kingdom of Great Britain and Northern Ireland?+

-New Zealand’s Skilled Migrant Category Resident Visa is the dominant skilled route; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £38,700/year.
+New Zealand’s Skilled Migrant Category Resident Visa requires a salary of at least NZ$35/hour; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £41,700/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does New Zealand or United Kingdom of Great Britain and Northern Ireland have more visa routes without an employer sponsor?+